Bassam Mallick

 Master Nutrition Coach · MSc Kinesiology, Sports & Performance Nutrition · Lifestyle & Metabolic Medicine, Harvard Medical School

 Magnesium is the most quietly under-recognised mineral in Indian nutrition.
 It doesn't get the headlines that protein, iron or vitamin D get.
 Nobody walks into a clinic asking for a magnesium test.
-Most family doctors won't run one unless something specific prompts it.
 And yet, when you look at the diet surveys that exist for urban Indians, magnesium intake is consistently below where it should be.

 I've watched clients chase sleep, cramping, anxiety and constipation through expensive solutions for years, when a quiet upgrade to their magnesium intake was sitting there the whole time.
 This is not a magic mineral.
 It will not fix everything.
 But for a particular set of complaints in a particular kind of Indian diet, it is one of the most under-played levers in the kitchen.